 This list is only a few of the places to stay in Blackpool for members of the queer community, and is centered around those that are most popular, welcoming and utterly fabulous!

 Needless to say, there are also hundreds more hotel and hostel options in Blackpool if none of these suit your desired budget, facilities or area – but these are the best hotels according to other gay travelers and us.
-Whatever your needs are, Salt Lake City has you covered.
+Whatever your needs are, Blackpool has you covered.

 For the fanciest stay in Blackpool, look no further than Number One St. Lukes.
 This best-rated, five-star bed and breakfast in Blackpool is plush, luxurious, and tucked right in town, near the gay district.
 It’s a short distance from the hotel to all the bars and hotspots you could ask for!